Achievable logoAchievable logo

 Cost containment policies

-• Also known as pre-certification, this includes the requirement that the insured obtain a second surgical opinion before having elective surgery or that a doctor verify, in advance, that hospitalization is necessary and recommend outpatient treatment if possible.
+• Also called pre-certification.
+This may require the insured to obtain a second surgical opinion before elective surgery, or require a doctor to verify in advance that hospitalization is necessary and recommend outpatient treatment when possible.

-• It involves consultation with the provider in an attempt to lower the costs of treatment as it is received.
-Some plans require the utilization of ambulatory services or require that insureds take advantage of outpatient services in lieu of hospitalization.
+• Involves consultation with the provider while treatment is being delivered, with the goal of lowering costs.
+Some plans require the use of ambulatory services or require insureds to use outpatient services instead of hospitalization.

-• This is the review of the treatment previously provided, which determines whether or not the treatment was appropriate under the circumstances.
+• A review of treatment that has already been provided to determine whether the treatment was appropriate under the circumstances.

 Exclusions common in medical expense insurance policies include: